-Many women struggle to know and understand what is healthy and how they deserve to be treated.
+Many people, especially women, struggle to know and understand what is healthy and how they deserve to be treated.
 Society has not educated us from the onset to understand what our physical, emotional and mental rights are.

-To the contrary, it is only recently that society has acknowledged intimate partner protection.
-Traditionally, the world’s patriarchal and religious systems condoned men’s mistreatment of women and there are many societies where these atrocities still exist.
+To the contrary, it is only recently that society has acknowledged intimate partner violence against women.
+Traditionally, the world's patriarchal and religious systems condoned men's mistreatment of women and there are many societies where these atrocities still exist.

-than receiving abuse awareness and training in regard to establishing
+Unfortunately, too many people have to learn the hard way 'what abuse is' rather than receiving abuse awareness and training in regard to establishing healthy boundaries.

 feels draining, confusing or painful, to be able to step back

 and look at what is really taking place

 with objective eyes - before it is too late.